composablesys/collabs/collabs/docs/data_modeling.md

 Per step 2, we should replace `Tile`'s properties with collaborative versions:

 - `revealed: boolean`: This should start `false`, and once it becomes `true`, it should stay that way forever - you can't "un-reveal" a tile (especially a mine!). `TrueWinsCBoolean` satisfies these conditions, so we use that.
 - `flag: FlagStatus`: Recall that `FlagStatus` is a custom enum.
-As an opaque immutable type, the table in [Collaborative Data Structures](./types.md) suggests `LwwCRegister<FlagStatus>`.
+As an opaque immutable type, the table in [Collaborative Data Structures](./types.md) suggests `LwwCVariable<FlagStatus>`.
 In case of concurrent changes to the flag, this will pick one arbitrarily, which seems fine from the users' perspective.
 - `readonly isMine: boolean;`, `readonly number: number;`: Since these are fixed, we actually don't need to make them collaborative.
 We can just set them in the constructor as usual.

 Also, per step 3, we should replace `Tile` with a subclass of `CObject`.
 That leads to the class `CTile` below: